Do you dream? Joseph did and his experience with dreams raises some interesting challenges, questions and observations.

 The position of chief cup-bearer, who was responsible for serving the king’s wine and other drinks, was given only to the king’s most trusted confidants.
 They were considered highly trusted officers of the royal court.
 Since the position involved the king’s drink, it provided ample opportunity for assassinating the king via poisoning.
 Similarly, the chief baker was in charge of Pharaoh’s food.
 Both jobs were unique in that they were critical to the king’s safety.
 Perhaps the two men were in prison whilst inquiry was carried out.
 Nevertheless, the story begins with three men who have incurred the royal wrath.

 I dreamed a dream …

-One morning, Joseph is attending the two inmates when he notices their sunny disposition has changed.
-On enquiry he is informed they have had dreams, and they are perplexed.
-Two Egyptians in senior roles, in the heart of Egypt have dreamed dreams, on the same night, in the same place., and they are both aware that these dreams are different to the norm.
+One morning, Joseph is attending the two inmates when he notices their everyday disposition has changed, the smiles have gone or the banter has ceased.
+Either way, something has happened..
+On enquiry he is informed they have had dreams, and they are profoundly at odds with what they have experienced.
+Two Egyptians in senior roles, in the heart of Egypt have dreamed dreams, on the same night, in the same place., and they are both aware that these dreams are different from the norm.